 I would therefore like to summarise what I believe are the main added values that Raccoon offers:

-13. Direct Messages for Non-Followers : In Friendica, you can only send direct messages to your followers.
-Raccoon (as well as other Mastodon apps) bypasses this limitation through ActivityPub standards.
+- Messages for Non-Followers: on Friendica you can send messages to followers only, by explicitly indicating the circle of non-followers.
+Raccoon (as well as other apps for Mastodon) bypasses this limitation through the ActivityPub standards.

 Why should a Friendica user use Raccoon?